-Before beginning their regular university coursework for their graduate (Masters or Doctoral) degree, CAP students must first satisfy certain English language requirements by studying at the ELI.
+Before beginning their regular university coursework for their graduate (Masters or Doctoral) degree, CAP students must first satisfy certain English language and pre-academic requirements by studying at the ELI.

-The requirements must be met in several categories, including:
+CAP students must meet requirements in several categories, including:

 - Courses and grades